News

 LOUISIANA – Ban throughout pregnancy

-Attorney General Jeff Landry had announced on June 24 that the Supreme Court’s reversal of Roe v.
+Louisiana Attorney General Jeff Landry had announced on June 24 that the Supreme Court’s reversal of Roe v.
 Wade activated a 2006 trigger law prohibiting nearly all abortions from conception.
 The state has enacted multiple trigger bans in recent years.

 But days later, a state judge in New Orleans issued a temporary restraining order halting enforcement of Louisiana’s abortion bans.
-The Center for Reproductive Rights and Boies Schiller Flexner LLP, a law firm with ties to the Democratic Party, sued to block the laws on behalf of an abortion clinic, arguing that they were unconstitutionally vague.
+The Center for Reproductive Rights and Boies Schiller Flexner LLP, a law firm with deep ties to the Democratic Party, sued to block the laws on behalf of an abortion facility, arguing that they were unconstitutionally vague.

 District Judge Ethel Julien declined to extend the order in July, however, saying that the suit should have been filed in the state’s capital, Baton Rouge, rather than New Orleans.
 A Democratic judge in Baton Rouge, District Judge Donald Johnson, subsequently blocked the bans the following week.

-Pro-life court victory: But on July 29, the Louisiana 1st Circuit Court of Appeals ruled that the state may again enforce its abortion ban as Attorney General Landry appeals Judge Johnson’s decision.
+Pro-life court victory: But on July 29, the Louisiana 1st Circuit Court of Appeals ruled that the state may again enforce its abortion ban as Attorney General Landry appealed Johnson’s decision.
 The law went back into effect that day, shutting down the state’s three abortion clinics.
+Landry had filed a supervisory writ asking the 1st Circuit Court to lift Johnson’s injunction.

-Louisiana lawmakers have said that they would pass further pro-life legislation if necessary.
 The state constitution explicitly rejects a “right” to abortion.

 Exceptions: Louisiana permits exceptions when “necessary” to prevent the death of the mother “due to a physical condition,” to avoid “serious, permanent impairment of a life-sustaining organ of a pregnant woman,” or if two doctors agree that an unborn baby would not survive after birth.

-For an abortion allegedly to save the mother’s life, a doctor must “make reasonable medical efforts under the circumstances to preserve both the life of the mother and the life of her unborn child in a manner consistent with reasonable medical practice,” the 2006 trigger law states.
+For an abortion allegedly to save the mother’s life, a physician must “make reasonable medical efforts under the circumstances to preserve both the life of the mother and the life of her unborn child in a manner consistent with reasonable medical practice,” the 2006 trigger law states.

 MISSISSIPPI – Ban throughout pregnancy